 More dairy free pesto recipes: red pepper pesto / pistachio pesto / cilantro pesto / sun dried tomato pesto

-Other than the usual pesto ingredients, this recipe calls for nutritional yeast.
+- Nutritional yeast – Other than the usual pesto ingredients, this recipe calls for nutritional yeast.
 If you’ve never used it before, it’s a dried, flakey ingredient that you can find in the organic or natural section of your grocery store.
 You can also find it online, but keep in mind that it will most likely be a bit pricier.

-I also opted to skip the traditional pine nuts – although you’re more than welcome to use them yourself if you want – and I went for walnut pieces this time.
+- Pine nuts – I opted to skip the traditional pine nuts – although you’re more than welcome to use them yourself if you want – and I went for walnut pieces this time.
 In the past, I’ve used sliced almonds and even shelled pistachios in a pinch.
+You really can’t go wrong, but I would steer clear of straight up peanuts since the flavor is so overwhelming.

-How to make pesto with spinach
+How to make dairy free pesto with spinach

 Measure and prep your ingredients.
 Trim any large stems from your basil and spinach, and peel or press your garlic if you need to (although I usually just pop in the whole clove or use pre-minced).